MacBook Upgrade – SSD and RAM

 Individual Combination: Hardware Upgrade & macOS Sequoia

-We offer an individual combination of hardware upgrade, macOS Sequoia installation via OpenCore and data migration.
-Whether this upgrade is worthwhile for your device is determined in advance with a free device inspection.
-Afterwards, you receive a tailored offer – you decide whether you want to have the job carried out.
+We offer a custom combination of hardware upgrade, macOS Sequoia installation via OpenCore, and data migration.
+We determine whether this upgrade is worthwhile for your device in a free device check.
+You will then receive a tailor-made offer – you decide whether to proceed with the order.

 Is a MacBook Upgrade Still Possible?

-Technical improvements for MacBooks are only possible to a limited extent.
-Newer models from 2016 onwards can hardly be upgraded anymore.
-Nevertheless, for many MacBooks – especially those up to the end of 2015 – a significant performance increase through SSD upgrades or RAM expansion is still possible.
+Technical improvements on MacBooks are only possible to a limited extent.
+Newer models from 2016 onwards can hardly be upgraded.
+However, for many MacBooks – especially those up to the end of 2015 – a significant performance increase through SSD upgrades or RAM expansion is still possible.

 What is Still Possible with Newer MacBooks?